-U.S. economic activity indicators point to modest growth in spending and production, with robust job gains and a low unemployment rate.
+U.S. economic activity indicators have continued to expand at a solid pace with slowing job gains and a low unemployment rate.
 Inflation remains elevated.
-With the Federal Open Market Committee ("FOMC") seeking to achieve maximum employment and 2% inflation, the FOMC has maintained its target range for the federal funds rate at 5.25% to 5.50%.
+With the Federal Open Market Committee ("FOMC") seeking to achieve maximum employment and 2% inflation over the longer run, at the September of 2024 meeting, the FOMC lowered its federal funds rate target range by 50 basis points to 4.75% to 5.00%.
 Economic and financial market trends could impact the Company's financial results.
 Economic improvement at the state and local level strengthens the credit quality of the issuers of our insured municipal bonds, improves the performance of our insured U.S. public finance portfolio and could reduce the amount of National's potential incurred losses.
 Higher interest rates could adversely affect the values of our Company's investment portfolio, but increase investment portfolio yield and income, and decrease the present value of loss reserves.